 The Master’s Degree

-In addition to providing advanced studies in professional accountancy, the master’s degree provides course work in research methods and related disciplines chosen by the student based on his or her objectives.
-The degree is largely taught in the seminar and case study format, which serves to enhance communication and critical thinking skills.
-The master’s degree enables students to achieve professional careers in accountancy, as well as to assume leadership roles in both the public and private sectors.
+The master’s degree provides advance course work in various accounting topics, research methods, and data analytics, as chosen by the student based on his or her objectives.
+The MA degree enables students to achieve professional careers in accountancy, as well as to assume leadership roles in both the public and private sectors.
 It also serves students who wish to meet the 150-hour requirement to sit for the CPA examination.

 Students can be admitted conditionally until all admissions requirements are met.
 Students receiving financial aid must be fully admitted after one year in order to maintain their eligibility.